Best Of19 min read

 • Extremely broad product and service offering

-• Schwab Bank integration simplifies the full financial picture
+• Schwab Bank integration simplifies your full financial picture

 Cons:

-• Cash drag in Intelligent Portfolios (3–10% allocation to cash earning lower yields)
+• Cash drag in Intelligent Portfolios (3–10% allocation earning lower yields)

-• Interface isn't as modern-feeling as Wealthfront or Betterment
+• Interface doesn't feel as modern as Wealthfront or Betterment

-• Private Client entry pricing can run high vs. competitors
+• Private Client entry pricing can run higher versus competitors

 Charles Schwab